 - Additional information on the search activities can be found in the Weekly Operational Search Updates

 Three vessels—Fugro Discovery, Fugro Equator, and Dong Hai Jiu 101—are currently deployed for the underwater search.

 To date one item of debris has been confirmed as coming from MH370 and four further items determined to be almost certainly from the aircraft.

 The finding of aircraft wreckage—on La Reunion in the Indian Ocean as well as Rodrigues Island and along the east coast of Africa—is consistent with drift modelling performed by Australia's Commonwealth Scientific and Industrial Research Organisation and affirms the focus of search efforts in the southern Indian Ocean.

 The complexities surrounding the search are immense.
 The wide search area is a remote and previously unmapped area 1.1 million square kilometres in size.
 The bathymetric survey work shows the complexity of the terrain, with water depths of up to 6,000 metres.
 The search area contains underwater mountains, crevasses, ridges and 2,000 metre sheer cliffs, all of which may slow down the search.

 At a meeting of Ministers from Australia, Malaysia and the People's Republic of China held in Kuala Lumpur on 16 April 2015, it was agreed that the search area would be expanded to 120,000 square kilometres, thereby covering the entire highest probability area identified by expert analysis.

-It is anticipated that searching the remaining area may take up to mid 2016 to complete.
+It is anticipated that searching the remaining area may take until after August 2016 to complete.